IntersectionalityFeminism 101 Feminism 101: 4 Common Myths Debunked

 4. Feminism demands for a matriarchal society.

-Reiterating, feminism advocates gender equality which translates into equal rights, opportunities, choices and freedom to all, irrespective of their gender.
+Reiterating, feminism advocates gender equality which translates into equal rights, opportunities, choices, and freedom for all, irrespective of their gender.
 Creating a matriarchal society would be like creating a counter ideology for patriarchy; shifting from misogyny to misandry.
-It is never about who gets more rights or say, it is always about everyone getting equal rights and say.
+It is never about who gets more rights or say, it is always about everyone getting equal rights and says.
 Feminism aims at creating a society where we can all co-exist peacefully, respecting each other’s gender.
 Period.

 References